Knife attack on children in French town of Annecy – DW – 06/08/2023

 Knife attack on children in French town of Annecy

-Seven people, including six children, have been injured in a mass stabbing in the town of Annecy in the French Alps, French authorities said.
+Five people, including four children, have been injured in a mass stabbing in the town of Annecy in the French Alps, French authorities said.

+This was revised from an earlier toll, according to which six children had been injured.

 The children were three years old, police said.